One avoidable death every 86.4 seconds. Updated in real time.

 Ethical & Moral Breakdown:

-Meanwhile, he backed and funded CIA coups across Latin America and Southeast Asia.
+Meanwhile, he backed CIA coups across Latin America.
 Most notorious: Chile, 1973.
 The U.S. overthrew democratically elected President Salvador Allende, installing Augusto Pinochet, who tortured and murdered thousands.
-In Indonesia, Nixon doubled down on support for the Suharto regime — already responsible for 500,000+ dead communists.
+Domestically, Nixon's "War on Drugs" was weaponized to criminalize Black Americans and antiwar protesters.

 Key Policies & Their Toll: